 The program, which is provided by the Department of Physiological Sciences in the College of Veterinary Medicine, focuses on general and advanced principles of toxicology, forensic toxicology, and drug biotransformation.
 It provides a strong working background in analytical techniques, pharmacokinetics, drug elimination and toxicology.
 Also, it is novel in featuring modules in forensic pharmacology, doping control, postmortem toxicology, expert testimony and QA/QC procedures.

 Who is this concentration for?

 This program may be of interest to those currently working or seeking employment in the following areas: crime laboratories, medical examiners’ offices, police departments, criminal defense firms, prosecution attorneys’ offices, hospital and clinical chemistry laboratories, pharmaceutical companies and high school science programs.

 Upon completion of the 15-credit graduate certificate program, students will receive a University of Florida Graduate Certificate in Forensic Toxicology.
-This graduate certificate program is open to appropriately qualified local, national, and international students.
-Learn about the faculty for this program.
+This graduate certificate program is open to appropriately qualified local, national and international students.

 Course Syllabus Catalog